learning2hash/learning2hash.github.io/_publications/wu2016robust.markdown

 robust hash functions over data objects with multi-feature representations which may be noise corrupted.
-To achieve both the robustness and training efficiency, we propose an approach to effectively and efficiently learning low-rank kernelized \footnote{We use kernelized similarity rather than kernel, as it is not a squared symmetric matrix for data-landmark affinity matrix.}
+To achieve both the robustness and training efficiency, we propose an approach to effectively and efficiently learning low-rank kernelized \footnote\{We use kernelized similarity rather than kernel, as it is not a squared symmetric matrix for data-landmark affinity matrix.\}
 hash functions shared across views.
 Specifically, we utilize landmark graphs to construct tractable similarity matrices in multi-views to automatically discover neighborhood structure in the data.
 To learn robust hash functions, a